 - added balconies to 4 suites (on deck 11)

-- Aft on Lido deck 11 was addded a terrace to the Ristorante Buffet Bolero.
+- Aft on Lido deck 11 was added a terrace to the Ristorante Buffet Bolero.
 Also on Deck 11 were added two promenades (outdoor deck relaxation areas).

-- The vessel also updated in compliance to the latest maritime shipping standards.
+- The vessel also updated in compliance with the latest maritime shipping standards.

 Before returning from Asian to Mediterranean cruise service, in 2018 (March 18-30) the ship underwent a scheduled drydock refurbishment at Chantier Naval de Marseille shipyard.

-Costa Victoria deck plans are property of Costa Cruises.
+Costa Victoria deck plans are property of Scrapped Cruise Ships.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.